geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 32. In the **Active users** list verify that the Inside Sales group's two owners (**Allan Deyoung** and **Patti Fernandez**) and the two members (**Diego Siciliani** and **Lynne Robbins**) still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were owners or members of the group.

-33. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.
+33. Remain logged into LON-DC1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 3 – Recover Groups using PowerShell